How it works

 Drop your belongings off at a luggage storage service near Earl’s Court so that you can devote yourself to having fun.
 After all, that’s what this area is all about.

-Stamford Bridge: Whether you're a fan of the team or not, you can celebrate the UK's favorite sport at Stamford Bridge, the home ground of the legendary Chelsea football club.
+- Stamford Bridge: Whether you're a fan of the team or not, you can celebrate the UK's favorite sport at Stamford Bridge, the home ground of the legendary Chelsea football club.
 Stadium tours explain the history of this club, including the well-stocked trophy room of the former English and European champions.
 But an even better way to experience this side of UK culture is to get tickets for a game.
 Note that large bags are not permitted in the stadium, so be sure to drop off your luggage at a London luggage storage shop near Earl's Court before visiting.

-Victoria and Albert Museum: Dedicated to art, design, and performance, this is one of London's most interesting museums.
+- Victoria and Albert Museum: Dedicated to art, design, and performance, this is one of London's most interesting museums.
 It has the world's largest collection of postclassical sculpture and the largest collection of Italian Renaissance art works outside of Italy.
 With arts and crafts spanning 5,000 years and just about every corner of the globe, you're sure to find something to appreciate at this fascinating institution.
 Note that large bags aren't allowed, so be sure to drop off your baggage before you visit.

-Royal Albert Hall: This is one of the most iconic venues not just in London, but in all of the UK.
+- Royal Albert Hall: This is one of the most iconic venues not just in London, but in all of the UK.
 Immortalized in the Beatles song ‘A Day In The Life’, the Hall has hosted concerts by some of the biggest names in world music.
 Even if you don’t get to see a show at this venue, you can take a tour and learn more about the history of this grand concert hall and its enduring legacy in music and the arts.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Earl’s Court.

 Yes, there are storage lockers and many other luggage drop off points in the Earl’s Court area.
-Bounce has multiple luggage storage locations nearby Earl’s Court and in the broader London area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.
+Bounce has multiple luggage storage locations nearby Earl’s Court and in the broader London area where you can conveniently store your luggage with full security and the $10,000 safekeeping guarantee.